 Dan Altschuler Malek is an entrepreneur experienced in sustainability, startups, and international trade.
 His endeavors over the last 20 years include launching a natural snack company, heading a logistics firm, opening a restaurant, and managing a creative agency.
 He holds a degree in Business Management from Mexico’s Universidad Iberoamericana and an MBA from Babson College.
 As Venture Partner, Dan pursues strategic opportunities across Latin America for New Crop Capital’s portfolio companies.

 Laura likes to eat vegan foods, and joined New Crop Capital with the purpose of bringing more such products to market.
 She is a social entrepreneur and environmentalist working to shift our world away from industrial agriculture.
-Previously, Laura co-founded WorkAmerica, a venture-backed social enterprise that connects graduates of Community Colleges and vocational schools to employers, with the mission of connecting education to employment.
+Previously, Laura co-founded WorkAmerica, a venture-backed social enterprise that connected Community College and vocational school graduates to employment opportunities

-Laura earned her Bachelors in Anthropology from Washington University in St. Louis.
+Laura earned a BA in Anthropology from Washington University in St. Louis.
 She is originally from the DC Metro area, where she remains committed to growing the social enterprise community through volunteering, mentoring and public speaking.

 Frohman Anderson previously co-founded Pure Haven Essentials, a brand of non-toxic and organic personal care products, in 2009.
 After graduating from Dartmouth College in 2014 with a bachelor’s degree in Environmental Studies, Frohman assisted PHE until its acquisition in 2016.
 He then launched EverHope Capital to invest in innovative alternatives to animal-based products.
 As Venture Partner for New Crop Capital, Frohman focuses on deal flow, market level analysis and new ventures.
 Frohman is also co-chair of the NEXUS working group on animal welfare and biodiversity conservation.